hieptl/netflix-clone/README.md

 > Figure 41.
 Login page - 4 - Netflix.

 <a id="deploy-react-to-firebase"></a>
-## __9. Deploy React to Firebase.__
+## __7. Deploy React to Firebase.__

 It is time to make our project live on the internet.
 The following steps will describe how to deploy our application to Firebase.

-- Step 1: Change directory to the project's folder and run "npm build" to build production version of the project.
+- Step 1: Change directory to the project's folder and run "npm build" to build the production version of the project.

-- Step 2: Go to Firebase console and choose "Hosting" option.
+- Step 2: Go to the Firebase console and choose the "Hosting" option.

 <a id="figure42"></a>
 <img src="./md-images/firebase29.png" alt="drawing" width="666"/>

 Figure 42.
 Deploy React to Firebase - Step 2.

-- Step 3: Click on "Get started" button.
+- Step 3: Click on the "Get started" button.

 <a id="figure42"></a>
 <img src="./md-images/firebase30.png" alt="drawing" width="666"/>

 Figure 43.
 Deploy React to Firebase - Step 3.

-- Step 4: Change directory to the project's folder and run "npm install -g firebase-tools" and then click on "Next" button.
+- Step 4: Change directory to the project's folder and run "npm install -g firebase-tools" and then click on the "Next" button.

 <a id="figure43"></a>
 <img src="./md-images/firebase31.png" alt="drawing" width="666"/>